abelxmendoza/FTP-Server-Client/README.md

 **Note**: This README is a work in progress, and the project code is not yet finalized.
 It will be updated as the project evolves.

 ## Project Information

-This project is a collaborative effort by a group of students enrolled in the Computer Communications (CPSC471-04) course at California State University Fullerton, taught by Professor Mutalip Kurban.
+This project is a collaborative effort by a group of students, ⚔️Socket Slayers⚔️, enrolled in the Computer Communications (CPSC471-04) course at California State University Fullerton, taught by Professor Mutalip Kurban.

-**Group Members:**
+⚔️SOCKET SLAYERS⚔️ Group Members:

 - [Abel Mendoza](https://github.com/abelxmendoza)
 - [Member 2 Name](https://github.com/member2username)
 - [Member 3 Name](https://github.com/member3username)
 - [Member 4 Name](https://github.com/member4username)
 - [Member 5 Name](https://github.com/member5username)

 ## Table of Contents